Frequently Asked Questions

 What is the patient portal?

 This portal is a secure online website that gives our patients 24 hour access to personal health information.
 It allows you to communicate directly with nurses and providers, print care summaries, pay invoices, and see test results.
 We strongly recommend you sign up for the patient portal by calling our front office to receive an email invitation to join.
+Please note that you must use the email link sent by our staff to set up your portal access so that you are linked to your active patient account.
+Due to HIPAA and privacy guidelines, please do not send questions through your personal portal regarding your other family members.
+Those message will be deleted and portal access restricted.
+Should you need access to another family member’s portal, if you are on their HIPAA, our front office staff can assist you.

 What is your financial policy?